artsycoder533/1st-Third/README.md

 ### What I learned

 - When you import an image using styled components the name you chose has to start with a capital letter, I noticed I received errors if it was lowercase.
+- How to implement the Context API
+- How to use React Router v6
+- How to use useReducer instead of useState
+- React Router has a HashRouter for urls that go beyond the base

 ### Continued Development